Analysis of materiality

 Materiality is the principle according to which businesses must prepare their reports by including information on aspects that significantly impact their capacity to create value over time.

 By following the principles of the GRI's G4 guidelines in force since May 2013, which place particular emphasis on the principle of materiality, Snam immediately took advantage of the opportunity to lend greater focus to its reporting by updating the topics that have traditionally been part of its sustainability efforts.
-A focus on material aspects is key to the reinforcement of the corporate social responsibility strategy.
+Now Snam follows the new GRI standards which still keep focus on material aspects is key to the reinforcement of the corporate social responsibility strategy.

-The materiality analysis, which involved the company management and was strengthened in 2015 via direct communication with stakeholders outside the Group, was updated in 2016 in the light of distribution activities.
-The analysis confirmed the materiality issues identified last year with some of them in a different position within the matrix.
+The materiality analysis involved the company management and was strengthened via direct communication with stakeholders of the Group (included employees) by means of a survey on-line.
+The analysis confirmed some materiality issues identified last year with some new entries as for instance Human Rights.

 The materiality analysis is conducted to identify the most significant topics for the Company and Stakeholders